Visit Amanda’s LinkedIn page for more information.

 Amanda traveled to seven cities across South Africa presenting this workshop to South African educators.
 The workshop focuses on how online media has changed the rules of writing and activism, and seeks to answer how we can embrace these changes to promote social justice causes while also holding true to what we have always loved about the art of sharing stories.

-Writing Exercises to Build Honesty and Connection in the Classroom
+Writing Exercises to Build Honesty and Connection

 Amanda presented this workshop in front of the South African Extraordinary Schools Coalition in July of 2015.
 The workshop uses anonymous writing exercises to help participants reflect on their patterns of honest sharing.
 The exercise asks students questions like “What prevents you from sharing in the ways that feel least honest/comfortable for you?” and “What can you do to make your voice more authentically and comfortably heard?”